Preserving Privacy and Security in Federated Learning: Evaluation

 Fig. \ref{fig:size} illustrates the total data transfer of each user.
 The total data increases linearly with the data vector size, which follows the communication complexity $O(m)$.
 Furthermore, as shown in Fig. \ref{fig:factor}, the amount of transmitted data is very close to the raw data size under all key sizes, therefore, the total data transfer is approximately the vector size multiplied by 3 bytes.

-On the server's side, Fig. \ref{fig:servertime} shows the running time on the server as we increase the number of users.
-As can be seen, for $m=100000$, it only takes more than 15 minutes to run, and for $m=500000$, the server can run within 90 minutes, which is a good running time for machine learning in distributed system.
-This result conforms the running time complexity of $O(mN^2)$ where $N$ is the number of users.
+\textbf{Server.} On the server's side, Fig. \ref{fig:servertime} shows the running time on the server as we increase the number of users.
+As can be seen, with 100 users, the server only needs less than 6 minutes to perform decryption, and the result conforms to the running time complexity of $O(m|\calU|^2)$.
+Note that our testing machine (Intel Core i7, 16GB RAM) has much less computation power than state-of-the-art servers.
 Furthermore, Fig. \ref{fig:serversize} gives the amount of data received by the server.
-Since we already optimized the size of sent data on the user-side, the bandwidth consumption of the server is also optimized, which follows the communication complexity $O(mN)$.
+Since we already optimized the size of data sent by users, the bandwidth consumption of the server is also optimized, which follows the communication complexity $O(m|\calU|)$.